Court: Suits challenging Georgia voting machines can proceed

-ATLANTA (AP) — A decision by a federal appeals court in Atlanta clears the way for two lawsuits challenging Georgia’s use of paperless electronic voting machines to go forward.
+ATLANTA (AP) — A ruling by a federal appeals court in Atlanta clears the way for two lawsuits challenging Georgia’s use of paperless electronic voting machines to move forward.

 The lawsuits, filed by Georgia voters and an election integrity group, seek to bar Georgia from using the machines in future elections.
-In motions last year, they sought to force the state to use paper ballots in the November midterm elections.
+In an opinion Thursday, a three-judge panel of the 11th U.S. Court of Appeals did not rule on the merits of the case but rejected arguments that state officials have immunity from the suits.

-A federal judge denied those requests, saying the time period was too short for a switch.
-But she found that the machines pose a “threat of real harms” to voters’ constitutional rights.
+The lawsuits argue that the touchscreen voting machines Georgia has used since 2002 are vulnerable to hacking and provide no way to confirm that votes have been recorded correctly because there’s no paper trail.
+They sought in motions filed in August to force the state to use paper ballots in the November midterm election.

-The state appealed, saying state officials had immunity from the suits.
-A three-judge panel of the 11th U.S. Circuit Court of Appeals on Thursday rejected those arguments.
+U.S. District Judge Amy Totenberg in September denied those requests, saying she worried it would be too chaotic or problematic to make the switch so close to the election.
+But she found that the Georgia voters and election integrity advocates who filed the suits had demonstrated “the threat of real harms to their constitutional interests.”

 Most Read Nation & World Stories